YonicDev/yonic-corner/README.md

 This is the source code of my personal blog, built with Astro, and uses Svelte components.
 Apart from a few key differences, it's not much different than any other Astro blog site.

 There is another blog expressly designed for extremely old browsers called [Legacy Version][1] that uses nearly the same content.
+A popup with a link to it will be displayed if the browser detected cannot confidently display the page properly.

 ## Setup